Josephsomethingelse12341/101317769_COMP3133_Assignment1/README.md

 # 101317769_COMP3133_Assignment1

-to Start, type in the terminal nodemon index.js.
+to Start, type in the terminal npm start.